Rajniy/AI-Fitness-Trainer/README.md

 ## 🧪 Setup Instructions

-1.Prerequisites
+### ✅ Prerequisites
-   - Python 3.9 (more suitable) or higher
+   - Python **3.9** or higher
-   - Webcam
+   - A working webcam
-   - Windows/macOS/Linux system
+   - Works on **Windows**, **macOS**, and **Linux**

+### 🛠 Installation & Setup
-2.Open Terminal in the Project Folder
+1. **Open Terminal** in the project folder

-3.Create and Activate Virtual Environment
+2. **Create and activate a virtual environment**

        python -m venv .venv
-     .venv\Scripts\activate
+       .venv\Scripts\activate    # For Windows
+       source .venv/bin/activate # For macOS/Linux

-4.Install Required Packages
+3.Install Required Packages

      pip install opencv-python face_recognition mediapipe numpy

-5.Run the Project
+4.Run the Project

      python Main.py

-6.Prepare Face Database
+5.📷 Preparing Face Database
-     1. Run the project
+When you run the project for the first time:
-     2. Enter your name when prompted
+1.You'll be prompted to enter your name
-     3. The script will:
+2.The system will:
 - Create a folder for your images
 - Guide you through capturing training images
 - Store these for future recognition

-7.Usage Instructions
+6.Usage Instructions

 1. The system will:
 - Recognize your face (if trained)
 - Track your left arm for bicep curls
-         - Count reps when your elbow angle goes below 36°
+- Count a rep when your elbow angle drops below 36°
 2. Controls:
 - Spacebar: Toggle continuous image capture (during training)
 - 'q': Quit the application